4 Ways to Prevent Elderly Dehydration + Must-Try Summer Mocktail Recipes

 Our elderly loved ones need a little extra TLC during the hot summer months.
 Find out why dehydration increases with age and get valuable tips on keeping your favorite senior hydrated.

-Senior dehydration is a common health issue that can lead to bigger problems if proper hydration is not made a priority, such as urinary tract infections and low blood pressure.
+Senior dehydration is a common health issue that can lead to bigger problems if proper hydration is not made a priority, such as low blood pressure and urinary tract infections.
 Proper hydration helps to keep the body and vitals regulated.
 The University of Chicago Medical Center found that 40% of heat-related fatalities in the U.S. were among people over 65.

 There are a number of reasons the elderly are so prone to dehydration: